johnrsibert/JonzPandemic/index.md

 So what is a data geek to do while sheltering in place?
-I decided to improve my [python](https://www.python.org/) programming chops, and I've been drawing lots of plots of the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
+I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphyus tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
 A few of these plots can be found on my
 [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).
 **Have a look, download, share,** and let me know if you'd like something specific.
 I update most graphs frequently.
 I'm working in ways to share the results interactively, but haven't quite got it working.

-I also wanted to apply my rusty fish population modeling experience to modeling the spread of Covid-19, and I've been writing some statistical models of the Covid-19 pandemic in the United States.
+I also wanted to apply my rusty fish population modeling experience to modeling the spread of Covid-19 and have been writing some statistical models of the Covid-19 pandemic in the United States.
+This is very much a work in progresss.

 Why bother doing this?
 I'm sure not trying to compete with the New York Times.
-I'm mostly trying to satisfy my curiosity, and I would like to share my results with others.
+I'm mostly trying to satisfy my curiosity enjoy sharint sharing my results.
 The data seem show that if you contact the Covid-19, you have about a **2% probability of dying within three weeks**.
 This the optimistic guess.
 The distribution is skewed, and the the upper tail is pretty big [see below](https://johnrsibert.github.io/JonzPandemic/#case-fatality-ratio).
 The data also seem to show that the spread of the virus can be slowed by implementation of policies that aim to change individual behavior.
 Finally, the data seem to show that front-line health workers have learned how to improve treatment of the disease to reduce mortality.
 So while the situation seems scary, especially so as we move into winter, there is reason to be optimistic.
+And vaccines on on the way!

 So please have a look at this stuff and act like a Fourteenth Centery Venetian, keep away from sick people, wear your mask, get vaccinated, and I'll see you all in person when we emerge into the light at the end of this tunnel.
 In the meantime, I recommend [boulevardiers](https://robbreport.com/food-drink/spirits/best-boulevardier-recipe-bourbon-negroni-1234585127/).

 ## How bad is it?